kellycode/winters_eve/README.md

 Relaxing at home on a cold December day and looking out at dull houses and streets, I wanted to see this snowy winter scene.

-It's just for fun and xp, no real plan.
+It's just for fun and xp, no real plan and I normally do these kinds of things in Unity

 ![a snowy eve](https://kellycode.github.io/winters_eve/screen_shot.png)